-Material and Methods
+Materials and Methods

 HNet.
-To detect significant edge probabilities between pairs of vertices (node-links) given a data set, we developed a multi-step process (Figure 1, A-F).
+To detect significant edge probabilities between pairs of vertices (node-links) given a data set, a multi-step process was developed (Figure 1, A-F).
 The first step is pre-processing the data set by feature typing (Figure 1A).
-In this step we type each feature as categoric, numeric or is excluded.
-The typing can be user-defined or automatically determined on conditions.
-In the latter case, features are set to numerical if values are floating type or have more than a minimum number of unique elements (e.g., if the number of unique elements >20% of the total non-missing).
-Features are set to categoric if values are boolean, integer or string.
-The second step (Figure 1B) is encoding the categoric values into a one-hot dense array.
+In this step we type each feature as discrete, numeric or is excluded.
+The typing can be user-defined or automatically determined based on pre-set conditions.
+In the latter case, features are set to numerical if values are of the floating kind or show more than a minimum number of unique elements (e.g., if the number of unique elements >20% of the total non-missing).
+Features are set to discrete if values are boolean, integer or string.
+The second step (Figure 1B) is encoding the discrete values into a one-hot dense array (dummy coding).
 The one-hot dense array is subsequently used to create combinatory features using k combinations over n features (without replacement, Figure 1C).
-The default k is set to 1, meaning that the input matrix (Xcategoric) is the same as combinatory matrix (Xcombination).
-When k>1, n boolean features are combined by multiplication for k unique combinations (eq.1).
+The default for k is set to 1, where the input matrix (Xdiscrete) is equal to the combinatory matrix (Xcombination).
+When k>1, n boolean features are combined by multiplication of k unique combinations (eq.1).
 Each new combinatoric feature (Xc) is then added to the dense array.
-To avoid high computational costs, mutual exclusive features are excluded, and features are excluded in case Xi contains less then ymin positive samples (default ymin=10, eq.2).
+To avoid high computational costs, mutual exclusive features are excluded, and features are excluded for which Xi contains less then ymin positive samples (the default is set to ymin=10, eq.2).

 (Xc)≥ymin (2)

-The final dense array (Xcombination) is then used to assess significance with the categoric features (Xcategoric) (Figure 1D).
-Significance is tested by means of the hypergeometric distribution, where we test for over-representation of successes in sample Xi.
+The final dense array (Xcombination) is then used to assess significance with the discrete features (Xdiscrete) (Figure 1D).
+Significance is tested using the hypergeometric distribution, where we test for over-representation of successes in sample Xi.
 The hypergeometric P-value between feature Xi and feature Xcj, is calculated as the probability of randomly drawing x or more successes from the population in n total draws with population size N containing K successes.
 For any Xi and Xcj, Pc(i,j) is computed as depicted in eq.3.

-To assess significance across the numeric features (Xnumeric) in relation to the dense array (Xcombination) we utilized the Mann-Whitney-U test.
-Each numeric vector Xni, is split on categoric feature Xci versus ~Xci, and tested whether randomly selected value from Xci will be less than or greater than a randomly selected value from ~Xci.
+To assess significance across the numeric features (Xnumeric) in relation to the dense array (Xcombination) we utilized the Mann-Whitney U test.
+Each numeric vector Xni, is split on discrete feature Xci versus ~Xci, and tested whether randomly selected value from Xci will be less than or greater than a randomly selected value from ~Xci.

-All tested edge probabilities between pairs of vertices, either categoric-categoric or categoric-numeric, are stored in an adjacency matrix (Padj), and are corrected for multiple testing.
-The default Multiple Test Method (MTM) is set to Holm20 (Figure 1, equation 4) but optional are various other False Discovery Rate (FDR)18 or Familywise error rate (FWER)19 methods.
+All tested edge probabilities between pairs of vertices, either discrete-discrete or discrete-numeric, are stored in an adjacency matrix (Padj), and are corrected for multiple testing.
+The default Multiple Test Method (MTM) is set to Holm20 (Figure 1E, equation 4) but can be adjusted to various other False Discovery Rate (FDR)18 or Familywise error rate (FWER)19 methods.

 The last step in HNet (Figure 1F) is declaring significance for node-links.
 An edge is called significant under alpha is 0.05 by default.
 The edge-weight is computed as depicted in equation 5.